austin-gregory/austingregory.tech/content/post/blog_HomeLab.md

 ---

 Overview of the test lab I setup using recycled hardware.
 Services include, Windows RDP and OpenVPN integrated with LDAP authentication.
 Remote administration is handled using the Xen Orchestra web interface.
-Secure access is provided by SSH key-based authentication and tunneled HTTP traffic using SOCKS/Proxy Chains.
+Secure access is provided with SSH key-based authentication.
+HTTP traffic is tunnelled  through SSH using SOCKS/Proxy Chains.
 <!--more-->